Open-Systems-Pharmacology/developer-docs/OSPSuite Architecture.md

 ![Onion Architecture (image from https://medium.com/expedia-group-tech/onion-architecture-deed8a554423)](assets/images/onion_architecture.png)

 The idea behind this pattern is fairly simple: In a nutshell, ALL CODE CAN DEPEND ON LAYERS MORE CENTRAL, BUT CODE CANNOT DEPEND ON LAYER FURTHER OUT.
 The coupling is directed to the center of the architecture.
-The domain modal is always the center of the architecture and thus has no dependencies whatsoever on other layers.
+The domain model is always the center of the architecture and thus has no dependencies whatsoever on other layers.
 In the layer Domain Services, we would typically find interfaces providing serialization behavior.
 The implementation however would be on the outside of the architecture (Infrastructure) as the serialization involved databases or xml manipulations that have no place in the core.

 ![Onion Architecture (image from https://jeffreypalermo.com/2008/07/the-onion-architecture-part-2/)](assets/images/onion_architecture_details.png)